 “What is lacto-fermentation?
 Friendly bacteria and/or yeasts consume the starches and sugars in foods, giving off carbon dioxide and beneficial lactic acid.
 They proliferate throughout the food (making it probiotic), and they boost vitamin and enzyme levels.
 Lacto-fermentation can be done with fruits, vegetables, grains, beans, meats, dairy, beverages, condiments and more”Traditional Cooking School

 When first introducing sauerkraut into your world, start with 1/2-1 tsp and increase as much as you feel comfortable with (I’ve personally been doing about 1-2 tbsp on most days for 5-6 years so far).
 It can cause a bit of gas the first handful of times eating it, but this is actually a good thing!
-The good bacteria will help clear out any nasties and once you begin consuming it frequently, it will actually balance things out, prevent gas and other digestive issues, and even help with food intolerances and skin problems, too.
+The good bacteria will help clear out any nasties and once you begin consuming it frequently, it will actually balance things out, prevent gas and other digestive issues, and can even help with food intolerances and skin problems, too.

 Proper fermentation with adequate salt levels and temperature rids food of toxic components and plant anti-nutrients, enhances the nutritional quality of food by contributing beneficial compounds such as vitamins and increasing the bioavailability of minerals, and has a low pH that makes it incredibly difficult for bad bacteria, yeasts and molds to survive.
 Fermenting may even be safer than many other means of food prep, and there are also studies that support this notion and the benefits of fermentation in general.
 Click here to read more about fermentation, and here for an analysis on ferments.